-If your shipping labels are printing out in the correct format, but the labels themselves are coming out a little too small, or they're so big that portions of the label are getting cut off- don't worry!
-There are a few things you can try in order to resolve this if you're using a Windows PC!
-(Mac users, check out this article instead).
+If your shipping labels are printing out in the correct format, but the labels themselves are coming out a little too small, or they're so big that portions of the label are getting cut off - don't worry!
+There are a few things you can try in order to resolve this!
+(This article addresses settings for Windows users.
+Mac users, check out this article instead).

 ShipStation produces PDF document files by default, so it's best to make sure you have the most up to date version of Adobe's widely used PDF reader so that your workstation can interpret the documents correctly.
 You get the latest version of Adobe Reader here.

 You'll need to agree to Adobe's Terms of Service before their software will be fully functional.
 Open up any PDF file already on your computer, or start up Adobe Reader as you would any other program on your PC.
 Either of these steps will trigger Adobe's Terms of Service prompt.

 If the steps above don't resolve your issue, please open a support case.

 Include your printer model, operating system, your best contact phone number, and a few good times for us to call (we're in Central time).

 You'll also need to download and install TeamViewer for Windows, which can be found here.
 Be sure to select Personal Use and Basic Installation when installing.
 Our hardware specialists will want to share screens with you when they reach out to you by phone.